zju3dv/4K4D/readme.md

 evc -t gui -c configs/exps/gaussiant/gaussiant_${expname}.yaml,configs/specs/superm.yaml
 ```

-The [`superm.yaml`](configs/specs/superm.yaml) skips the loading of input images and other initializations for network-only rendering since all information we need is contained inside the trained model.
+The [`superm.yaml`](configs/specs/superm.yaml) skips the loading of input images and other initializations for network-only rendering since all the information we need is contained inside the trained model.

 ### Inferencing With ENeRFi